piskvorky/gensim/docs/_sources/wiki.txt

-  So the top ten concepts are apparently dominated by Wikipedia robots and expanded templates; this is a good reminder that LSA is a powerful tool for data analysis, but not a magic pill.
+  So the top ten concepts are apparently dominated by Wikipedia robots and expanded templates; this is a good reminder that LSA is a powerful tool for data analysis, but no magic pill.
 As always, it's `garbage in, garbage out
   <http://en.wikipedia.org/wiki/Garbage_In,_Garbage_Out>`_...
   By the way, improvements to the Wiki markup parsing code are welcome :-)